J.D. Davis Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the fifth-worst in the league.
+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in MLB.

-- The Nationals have the 18th-ranked team ERA among all league pitching staffs (4.53).
+- The Nationals' 4.40 team ERA ranks 17th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 40 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Nationals pitchers combine to surrender 42 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- Irvin (0-0) gets the starting nod for the Nationals, his second of the season.
+- Gray makes the start for the Nationals, his eighth of the season.
+He is 2-5 with a 3.03 ERA and 37 strikeouts in 38 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty tossed 4 1/3 innings against the Chicago Cubs, allowing one earned run while surrendering two hits.
+- The right-hander last pitched on Saturday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.